nicolasyanncouturier/oslo-bysykkel-demo/README.md

 Material Design for Bootstrap as it provides a clean look-and-feel and all of the Bootstrap nice-ities for a quick minimal presentation layer.

 Spock for testing as it provides a nice way to structure tests as well a easy parameterized testing

+RestDocs to generate a minimal API doc from the tests